ivivanov/gointerview/content/031-debugging.md

 #### Visualize the data:
 - pprof can generate various reports, including CPU usage summaries, memory allocation details, and flame graphs

 ---

+### 4. What are the usual challenges debugging production-grade applications?
+Debugging production-grade applications presents several challenges:

+- ***Infrastructures:*** Distributed systems, serverless architectures, and microservices make it difficult to trace issues to their source
+- ***Limited visibility:*** Modern infrastructures often reduce visibility into software behavior, making it harder to understand and debug production environments
+- ***Remote debugging:*** When issues occur in production, developers may not have direct access to the local environment.
+Debugging in production can potentially disrupt current users, slow down application performance, or even crash the app
+- ***Data differences:*** Production environments often use different datasets than development or QA, leading to unforeseen issues
+- ***Reproducing issues:*** It can be challenging to replicate production problems in local or staging environments
+- ***Log analysis:*** Sifting through numerous log files to find relevant data is time-consuming and may require writing additional logs and redeploying the application
+- ***Unpredictable bugs:*** Some bugs may manifest in unexpected ways, making them difficult to pinpoint and resolve
+- ***Balancing speed and quality:*** Developers must maintain equilibrium between quick fixes and thorough, high-quality solutions

+---

+### 5. How do you debug and resolve production issues?
+To debug and resolve production issues effectively, follow these key steps:

+1. Steps to reproduce
+	- Gather context from user reports, error descriptions, and logs
+	- Define conditions under which the issue occurs
+	- Set up a test environment to recreate production-like conditions

+2. Logs and metrics
+	- Examine application, server, and infrastructure logs
+	- Use monitoring tools to identify anomalies in system health parameters
+	- Compare data before, during, and after the issue

+3. Root cause analysis
+	- Generate hypotheses based on collected data
+	- Test hypotheses through controlled experiments
+	- Trace code paths and analyze dependencies

+4. Collaborate
+	- Involve relevant stakeholders - Devs, QAs, DevOps
+	- Assign clear roles and responsibilities

+5. Implement fix
+	- Develop a solution addressing the root cause
+	- Conduct thorough peer reviews and testing
+	- Deploy gradually using techniques like canary releases
+	- Monitor closely post-deployment for regressions

+6. Document
+	- Record findings and decisions made during the process
+	- Conduct post-mortem discussions to identify process improvements
+	- Update documentation and implement preventive measures

+7. Follow good practices
+	- Use logging frameworks for detailed insights
+	- Implement proper error handling and logging in the codebase
+	- Utilize production debugging tools for real-time monitoring and analysis
+	- Have a well-versed production debugging team ready to respond quickly

+---